maialenz/WetPaws/README.md

 - #### User needs

-The needs of the user is to find a person to look after their family dog the same way they would during a short period or longer period of time because they are not able to do so.
+The needs of the user is to find a person to look after their family dog the same way they would, during a short or long period of time because they are not able to do so.

 As the recent pandemic has forced many of us confined to our homes when it comes to work, sickness, etc, many of us have found ourselves having less time than before when it comes to give the attention that our loved dogs need.
 This has created a need to find someone to help us giving our dogs some normality and extra exercice on these times that are also stressful for our pets.
 Some dogs have become extra sensitive and emotional, or extra hyper with extra need for longer walks.

 - #### Technical capabilities

   - To use this site the user needs to have access to some internet connection within their chosen device.

   - They also need to have basic knowledge of how to search within a browser and very basic understanding on how to select and navigate the page.

   - This page can be done with Bootstrap framework to create a structure and implement sections that the user needs.
 The website's information will be kept separated in 3 different pages but easy to find and accessible so the user doesn't need to click more than 3 times to get to the page they need.
-It was not posible to add a live time booking on this project due to lack of skills, but would be implemented on a future release once the creator of the site gained more skills and knowledge.
+It was not posible to add a live time booking on this project due to lack of skills and knowledge, but would be implemented on a future release once I gain more skills and knowledge.

 - #### Business Vision

-The purpose of this project is to create a business to give a personal service to all dog owners that need help walking or dog sitting (within their own homes or the business owner's home) for a shor or long period of time, ensuring that the dog is loved and cared the same way as their owners would do.
-The business also intend to give extra help to those people who has fallen ill with Covid and are struggling to look after their loved dog.
+The purpose of this project is to create a business to give a personal service to all dog owners that need help walking or dog sitting (within their own homes or the business owner's home) for a short or long period of time, ensuring that the dog is loved and cared the same way as their owners would do.
+The business also intend to give extra help to those people who has fallen ill with Covid-19 (or any other illness) and are struggling to look after their loved dog.

 ---